uwrit/leaf/docs/admin/concept/REFERENCE.md

 Good news: That's okay!

-**Leaf expects that not all clinical databases will have identical data and Concepts, and you shouldn't need to hide data from your users simply because other institutions don't have the same data.**
+**Leaf expects that not all clinical databases will be identical, and you shouldn't need to hide Concepts from your users simply because other institutions don't have the same data.**

 <p align="center"><img src="https://github.com/uwrit/leaf/blob/master/docs/admin/images/concept_no_universalid.png"/></p>